“IF YOU PLAN ON BEING ANYTHING LESS THAN YOU ARE CAPABLE OF BEING, YOU WILL PROBABLY BE UNHAPPY ALL THE DAYS OF YOUR LIFE.” ~ ABRAHAM MASLOW

 It’s always wonderful to learn about resources that exist in the community and share best practices.
 On June 5, 2018, we had an insightful time at the CSH Summit site visit and employment focus – peers and social enterprise panel.
 If in downtown L.A., please stop by MADE by DWC a resale boutique and social enterprise.
 Downtown Women’s Center’s (DWC) focus is to break the cycles of chronic homelessness and unemployment.

 “Whatever your background, you can be an activist by speaking up for injustice!” ~ Manal Alsharif

-If you missed South by Southwest (SXSW) Conference & Festivals this year, I highly recommend bookmarking the event for next March.
+If you missed South by Southwest (SXSW) Conference & Festivals this year in Austin, I highly recommend bookmarking the event for next March.
 It’s the convergence of the interactive, film, and music industries.
 If you plan to attend the conference, definitely check out the great selection of social impact sessions to learn more about how you can positively contribute to addressing social issues in your local and global community!
 My experience was jam-packed with meaningful insights of social value.

 “Everybody can be great.
 Because anybody can serve.” ~ MLK Jr

 The calling to be a servant leader resonated with me immensely at the Circle of Change Leadership Conference on November 18, 2017.
 Our panel was focused on sharing the value of social responsibility.
 Servant leadership is a philosophy and set of practices that enrich the lives of individuals, builds better organizations and ultimately creates a more just and caring world.
 Let’s continue to invest in others along their growth journey and the betterment of our community.
 Together we can make a lasting impact!

 Make your heart the most beautiful thing about you.